matrix-org/matrix-ircd/README.md

 Supplying both `pkey` and `cert` arguments will cause Matrix IRCd to listen on TLS, otherwise it will use plain TCP.

+The credentials for the matrix account are taken from the user name and server password specified by the IRC connection.

 ## Development